nbiish/tts-cli/HIGGS_AUDIO_V2_SIMPLIFICATION_SUMMARY.md

 # Higgs Audio v2 Implementation Simplification Summary

 **Date:** August 27, 2025
-**Status:** ✅ IMPLEMENTATION FINALIZED & SIMPLIFIED
+**Status:** ✅ IMPLEMENTATION COMPLETE & WORKING
 **Author:** Nbiish Waabanimii-Kinawaabakizi

 ## Overview

-Higgs Audio v2 has been successfully simplified and finalized, following the exact official implementation examples from the HuggingFace repository.
-Previous iterations had overcomplicated the implementation with unnecessary configuration and error handling.
+Higgs Audio v2 has been successfully implemented using the official GitHub repository approach with the examples/generation.py script.
+This implementation provides a fully functional and production-ready solution that follows the creators' intended usage pattern.

 ## What Was Simplified